risocode/RISOCA/README.md

 This is a Next.js Progressive Web App (PWA) that lets you scan receipts using AI.
 Upload a photo of a receipt, and it will use Google's Gemini model to extract the merchant name, date, items, and total amount.

 This app is designed to be installed on your desktop (via Chrome) or mobile device for a native-like experience.
+As a bonus feature, after each successful scan, the receipt details and image are automatically sent to a designated Telegram channel.

 ## Features

 *   **AI-Powered Scanning:** Uses Genkit and the Gemini AI model to accurately parse receipt data.
+*   **Telegram Integration:** Automatically sends scanned receipt details and images to a Telegram channel.
 *   **PWA Ready:** Installable on desktop and mobile devices for quick access.
+*   **Dashboard:** View a history of your scanned receipts and see a summary of your spending for the session.
+*   **Dual Input:** Upload a receipt image or use your device's camera to capture one directly.
 *   **Responsive UI:** A clean, modern interface built with Next.js, ShadCN UI, and Tailwind CSS.
-*   **Image Previews:** See the receipt you've uploaded before sending it for analysis.

 ## Getting Started